godfish13/BaseFrameWork/README.md

    - Written as SingleTon pattern
 ##### (2) DataMgr
    - ILoader interface is included
-   - Load JSON file as TestAsset
+   - Load JSON file in path as TestAsset
    - when initted, Saves loaded JSON files as Dictionary
 ##### (3) InputMgr
+   - Invoke Actions when inputs are entered
 ##### (4) PoolMgr
 ##### (5) ResourceMgr
 ##### (6) SceneMgrEx